mem48/geocompr/main.md

 ## Attribute data creation
 <!-- lubridate? -->

-It is often the case when a new column needs to be created based on existing columns.
+Often, we would like to create a new column based on already existing columns.
 For example, we want to calculate population density for each country.
-We need to divide a `pop` column (population) by a `area_km2` column (unit area in square km).
+For this we need to divide a population column, here `pop`, by an area column , here `area_km2` with unit area in square km.
-It could be done this way in base R:
+Using base R, we can type:

 ```r